trxdave/ireland-rugby-quiz/README.md

 * HTML as structure language
 * CSS as style language
 * Javascript as dynamic functions language
-* Font Awesome icon library for social links
+* Font Awesome icon library for social links and globe for website
 * Google Fonts
 * GitHub software hosting platform to keep project in a remote location
 * GitPod as developer hosting platform